panzi/localchannels/README.md

 which you work on in a very application like web app.
 When you click the bookmarklet you might want to get a list of documents from which you can choose.
 You would like to have the currently open (and potentially unsaved) documents listed on top.
-And when you click add you want the open document reacto to it dynamically.
+And when you click add you want the open document react to to it dynamically.

 The bookmarklet could use an iframe in order to communicate with all the other open windows.